 On July 20th 1995 the Cook Islands Government and Parliament unanimously endorsed sending a traditional vaka to Mururoa Atoll to protest at the resumption of French nuclear testing in the South Pacific.
 Prime Minister at the time Sir Geoffrey Henry told a Greenpeace delegation at an official reception that the vaka would best symbolise the opposition of Polynesians to nuclear tests.
 Vaka Te Au O Tonga, was captained by Tua.
 They sailed to meet the fleet in Mururoa, representing the Cook Islands and Pacific Island Nations at the protest.

 Throughout the 2010-2012 Te Mana O Te Moana Voyage PWO navigators Tua, Peia and Jacko Thatcher took turns on each of the 7 vaka, working with the new crop of young navigators.
 The navigator has to memorise up to 200 stars in the sky, differences in the constellation, and understand where they are rising from on the star compass.

 Tua says if you look after the vaka, the vaka will look after you.
 The vaka can be used as a metaphor for our earth, if we look after our earth, the earth will look after you.

-Tua now works full time as expedition guide on Expedition ships travelling the world sharing his knowledge on voyaging and traditional navigation.
+Tua now works full time as an expedition guide on Expedition ships traveling the world sharing his knowledge on voyaging and traditional navigation.